centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <p align=center>
 <img src="images/traffic2.png"  style="width:12cm"/></br>
 <i>Figure 9: True reward vs proxy reward in benchmark environments.
-This shape of graph is characteristic of proxy gaming.</i>
+This shape of true vs proxy reward graph is characteristic of emergent proxy gaming.</i>
 </p>

 A baseline to detect emergent proxy gaming is to use *policies as detectors*.
 One can measure the distance between a trusted policy, such as the Intelligent Driver Model, a widely accepted approximation of human driving behaviour, and the learned policy.
-Three different methods of doing this are evaluated, using two measurements of effectiveness (AUROC and Max F-1), across several types of misspecification in various environments Traffic-Mer refers to the merge-in traffic problem discussed above.
+Three different methods of doing this are evaluated, using two measurements of effectiveness (AUROC and Max F-1), across several types of misspecification in various environments.
+Traffic-Mer refers to the merge-in traffic problem discussed above.

 <p align=center>
 <img src="images/traffic3.png"  style="width:12cm"/></br>
 <i>Figure 10: Baseline detector scores in a number of proxy gameable environments.</i>
 </p>

+# Conclusion

+In this chapter, we discuss the problems of emergent behaviour.
+We provide several motivating examples, and offer some potential future work directions.
+We then discuss proxy gaming and the dangers of over optimizing even subtly incorrect reward functions.
+We then discuss one approach to detecting emergent proxy gaming.

 # References